It’s no secret that Banff and Lake Louise are home to some of the best skiing in the Rockies – but there’s loads more to do in winter!

 Day 3: Visit frozen Lake Louise

 Simply a must do for everyone traveling to the Canadian Rockies, whether it is summer or winter is to visit Lake Louise.
-The full-day Discover Lake Louise Tour combines the highlights of the scenic Bow Valley Parkway (where we might spot some wildlife!) as well four hours of free time at Lake Louise.
+The Discover Lake Louise and Snowshoeing Tour combines the highlights of the scenic Bow Valley Parkway (where we might spot some wildlife!) as well as a peaceful snowshoe adventure through the forest at Lake Louise.

 Any of the above days and more can be packaged into a privately guided tour – each tailored experience is unique to the visitor and allows you to explore on your own schedule with one of our interpretive guides and pickup/drop-off at your hotel.